fyfoodie/GraphMeta-Malicious-PyPI-Detection/src/acquisition/README.md

 * **Edges ($E$):** Represent invocation relationships (e.g., `main()` $\to$ calls $\to$ `subprocess.Popen`).

 ### 3. Centrality Metrics Extraction
-[cite_start]To detect malware, we measure the topological importance of specific "Sensitive APIs" (execution, network, obfuscation) using four graph centrality metrics proposed in the MALGUARD framework[cite: 193]:
+To detect malware, we measure the topological importance of specific "Sensitive APIs" (execution, network, obfuscation) using four graph centrality metrics proposed in the MALGUARD framework[cite: 193]:

 1.  **Degree Centrality:** Measures the immediate connectivity of an API (how many functions directly call it?).